andrijazupic/SPHEREx_pipeline/README.md

 # SPHEREx Pipeline

-Data pipeline for decontaminating SPHEREx sources and retrieving spectra using the SPXQuery and SPIFF packages.
+A data pipeline designed to flag blended SPHEREx sources using high-resolution optical catalogs, and retrieve fast, bulk spectra via SPXQuery with empirical calibrations to match SPIFF PSF-photometry.

 ## Installation